The JavaScript Web Audio API: Audio Processing and Synthesis

 Overview

-The Web Audio API is a high-level JavaScript API for processing and synthesising audio in the browser.
-Where the <audio> element plays back recorded files, the Web Audio API lets you build audio from scratch — synthesisers, drum machines, real-time effects chains, and visualisations.
+The JavaScript Web Audio API is a high-level browser API for processing and synthesising audio.
+Where the <audio> element plays back recorded files, the Web Audio API lets you build audio from scratch: synthesisers, drum machines, real-time effects chains, and visualisations.

 The architecture is a directed graph of audio nodes.
 You connect a source node to processing nodes (gain, filters, effects) and finally to a destination (usually your speakers).
 Every node does one job, and chaining them together is what makes the API powerful.